tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/data-science.md

 ## Implementation Considerations

 * In most cases model result should be ingested as profile attributes and not experience events.
-The model results can be a simple attribute string.
+The model results can be a simple attribute strings.
 If there are multiple model results that are to be ingested, it is recommended to use an array or map type field.
 * The daily profile snapshot dataset which is a daily export of the unified profile attribute data can be leveraged to train models on profile attribute data.
 Profile snapshot dataset documenation can be accessed [here](https://experienceleague.adobe.com/docs/experience-platform/dashboards/query.html#profile-attribute-datasets).
 * For extracting data out of Experience Platform the following methods can be used
     * Data Access SDK
         * Data is in raw file form
         * Profile experience event data remains in its un-unified raw state.
     * RTCDP Destinations
-        * Only profile attributes and segment memberships can be egressed.
+        * Profile attributes and segment memberships can be egressed.
-    * Query Service
-        * Accessing large amounts of raw data may cause the query to time out at the 10 minute time out.
-It is recommended to query data incrementally.

 ## Related Documentation